 Magnesium is essential for over 300 enzymatic reactions in the body and plays a vital role in brain signalling to support memory formation, learning and brain development.
 With roughly 50% of the population with low levels of Magnesium, this can have negative impacts on sleep, cognition and nerve functions.

-Tyrosine plays an important role in the production of neurotransmitters Dopamine, Adrenalin and Norepinephrine.
+Tyrosine plays an important role in the production of neurotransmitters.
 Supplementing with L-Tyrosine has been shown to improve mental alertness, attention and focus.

 Coconut water is a natural source of electrolytes.
 This replaces the minerals lost through perspiration during intense exercise.
 Depleted electrolytes can cause muscular fatigue, cramping, poor heat regulation.